Shambo: Controversy about the test and treatment

 Shambo tested positive during a routine skin test in April 2007.
 According to Skanda Vale, tests on Shambo were not accurate enough — they said it was "extremely unlikely" that Shambo was infected.
 David Taylor, a vet who examined Shambo, said, "he is a very healthy bull, with no symptoms of TB.
 It would be an absolute crime to put that animal down."
 He also argued that the tests were completely subjective.
-The Welsh Assembly refused to carry out a second test to confirm exposure to bacteria.
+The Welsh Government refused to carry out a second test to confirm exposure to bacteria.

 According to a report by the Welsh Assembly, whether an animal is suffering from TB can only be shown by post-mortem examination or by microbiological analysis after death, but they say the test for exposure to the bacteria that cause the disease is 99.9% accurate and is recognized by the European Union and by the World Organisation for Animal Health.

 Against this, Skanda Vale argued that, if Shambo had bovine TB, he could be treated using antibiotics.
 The temple asked the government to grant permission for the treatment to proceed.
-The Welsh Assembly argued that, since there are no antibiotics licensed in the UK for treating bovine TB in cattle, there would be no way of testing whether he had been cured.
+The Welsh Government argued that, since there are no antibiotics licensed in the UK for treating bovine TB in cattle, there would be no way of testing whether he had been cured.
 However, Skanda Vale argues that cows are successfully treated for bovine TB in India.